Drop off your CV

 Before employers, boards of directors, and fortune 500 are even dreamt of, “Girls and women are systematically tracked away from science and math throughout their education, limiting their training and options to go into these fields as adults”.

 Teachers and parents often underestimate girls' mathematical abilities.
 These lower expectations cause bias.
-The reverberating effects of these biases are estimated to contribute to around half of the gender achievement gap in maths.
+The reverberating effects of these biases are estimated to contribute to around half of the gender achievement gap in math.

 As a result of this, many girls (and their parents) are ill-informed when making important life decisions, causing a domino effect.
 For example, they choose subjects during high school that limit future course choices or degree options and sometimes, even limit the institutions that will offer places - some are unwilling to accept certain qualifications.
 More often than not, women who want to get into a STEM-related field are already behind their male peers as a result of this process.